by Michael Maciel

 Whenever we base our spirituality on the concepts of others, ideas we read in books, or the traditions of our faith, which might be hundreds if not thousands of years old, we run the risk of idolizing images that no longer serve us.
 Our philosophies become like statues, unable to move, unable to breathe, and unable to have any real effect in our lives.
-For life resembles more a video—with light and color and sound—than it does a photograph.
+For life more resembles a video with light and color and sound than it does a photograph.
 Life is a living thing.
 It moves and breathes, it ebbs and flows, it is born, grows, explores, and then retires, and finally sleeps, only to reawaken and begin again.
 Is it any wonder that the Ten Commandments, which are truly iconic, would be a living, breathing presence in our spiritual life rather than a set of prohibitions written in stone?

 One of religion’s greatest contributions to the spiritual evolution of humanity has been the moral code.
 This is undeniable.
 But to say that religion is only about morality is to deny its primary purpose, which is to awaken us to our innate divinity, our creative potential, to empower us to rise above the robotic laws of nature and find our place at the right hand of God as co-creators, in love, in joy, and in harmony.
 This is our true estate, which the moral code was designed to prepare us for but was in no way intended to be the summit of our aspirations.
 Such a belief would be the equivalent of going to college for the sole purpose of acquiring knowledge with no intention of ever pursuing a career and putting that knowledge to work.
 What would be the point?

-As the second step in the Law of Mind, “Thou shalt not make unto thee any graven image” cautions us not to get too attached to what we think we want, because as we focus on it, it will, as night follows day, reveal to us aspects of itself we could not even imagine.
+As the second step in the Law of Mind, “Thou shalt not make unto thee any graven image” cautions us not to get too attached to what we think we want, because as we focus on it, it will, as night follows day, reveal to us aspects of itself we could not have imagined.
 The closer we come to realizing our ideal, the more it reveals its true nature.
-What success looks like from the starting line looks vastly different from how it looks as we sprint towards the finish.
+What success looks like from the starting blocks looks vastly different from how it looks as we sprint towards the finish.
 The journey towards our goals is always a growing experience, an unfolding wisdom, and a fine-tuning of our judgment as to what is truly valuable and what is truly vain.
 The effort itself provides the fires of transformation, and the first thing to get transformed is our understanding of what all the effort was for.

 In reality, there is no finish line.
 Life is continuous and ever-evolving at the point of being.
 There is no statue carved out of stone waiting for us like some kind of cosmic trophy.
 What we achieve through prayer becomes the next level as we spiral upwards in our endless journey of spiritual evolution.
-Every end is a new beginning.
-Forever.
+Every end is a new beginning—forever.